MatchPoint

 Miro

-Project Overview
+Overview

-Despite tennis increasing in popularity, there still lacks an effective solution tailored to the needs of the players.
+Despite tennis increasing in popularity, there still lacks an effective digital solution tailored to the needs of the players.

 For my Senior Thesis, I created a mobile prototype that allows tennis players of all skill levels to connect with similar players nearby and engage in rewarding match play experiences.